The driver of a vehicle shall not back the same unless such movement can be made with reasonable safety and without interfering with other traffic.

 Designation of one-way streets.
 Upon the following streets or parts thereof, traffic shall move only in the following specified direction:

 The driver of a vehicle shall not drive or ride within any sidewalk area or within any designated bikeway except at a permanent or temporary driveway.

 Truck traffic routes, to be identified by signs and markings erected and maintained by the Police Department, as directed by the Town Manager, may be established within Town limits; when established and posted, all persons driving motor vehicles into the Town limits for the transportation of property through the Town shall drive such vehicle or vehicles over and along such established truck traffic routes.

 The Police Chief, with the approval of the Town Council, may designate spaces as curb loading zones on such public streets in such places and in such number as he or she shall determine to be of the greatest benefit and convenience to the public.
 The Police Chief shall cause such spaces to be designated by appropriate signs or curb markings or both.
-No person shall stop, stand or park a vehicle in any such space between the hours of 9:00 a.m. and 6:00 p.m. on any day, except Sundays and holidays, unless actually engaged in loading or unloading passengers for a period not to exceed three minutes, or in loading or unloading materials for a period not to exceed 30 minutes.
+No person shall stop, stand or park a vehicle in any such space between the hours of 9:00 a.m. and 8:00 p.m. on any day, unless actually engaged in loading or unloading passengers for a period not to exceed three minutes, or in loading or unloading materials for a period not to exceed 30 minutes.

 Exceptions.
 The limitation set forth in the preceding subsection shall not apply to:

 Fire trucks, police cars, ambulances and other emergency vehicles while responding to an emergency call.

 Utility vehicles, including contractor's equipment, while engaged in the construction, maintenance or repair of utility facilities.